trypear/pearai-extension/doc/rubberduck-templates.md

   }
 </pre>

 Prompts describe how a user message in a chat (or the initial analysis) is processed.
 The prompt definitions contain parameters for a call to the OpenAI API and additional properties.
-Rubberduck calls the [OpenAI Completion API](https://platform.openai.com/docs/api-reference/completions) with the `text-davinci-003` model.
+PearAI calls the [OpenAI Completion API](https://platform.openai.com/docs/api-reference/completions) with the `text-davinci-003` model.

 - `placeholder`: The placeholder text that is shown in the chat while the message is being processed.
 - `maxTokens`: Upper bound on how many tokens will be returned.